In the interview, Meghan told Oprah she contemplated suicide and struggled to get help during her time as a working royal.

 Other celebrities have spoken out in support of Meghan and Harry, including Serena Williams, Bernice King and Gabrielle Union.

-- Meghan says there were racist concerns over Archie’s skin color ― before he was born.
+Meghan says there were racist concerns over Archie’s skin colour ― before he was born.

 Prince Harry reveals why royal family turned on Meghan and it has to do with Australia and Diana